zSkull162/TycoonKit/README.md

 Every variable also has tooltips, so you can hover over something if you need a quick explanation of what it's for.

-There's a Credits file, which states where I found help, or certain assets included in the package. an Instructions file, which explains what prefabs to drag into your sccene first, and how to set them up. and a Script Explanations file, which explains exactly what each script does, and what you could use it for.
+There's a Credits file, which states where I found help, or certain assets included in the package. an Instructions file, which explains what prefabs to drag into your scene first, and how to set them up. and a Script Explanations file, which explains exactly what each script does, and what you could use it for.

 I hope to see more fun tycoons on VRChat soon!
 And I hope it's super easy to use my prefab in your world.
 If you need help with something, you can message my discord at: <b>skull_z162</b>